pedregon/pasta/docs/research/intro.md

 ![Adversarial Decision Making Model](../img/admm.drawio.svg)

-Each block in the diagram has a protruding arrow is a point of friction within a penetration test engagement.
+Each block in the diagram, stage in the data lifecycle, has a protruding arrow that is a point of friction within an engagement.
 If you were to consider a cyber kill chain, this ADMM process would be a sub loop within each phase.

-- TTPs
-- Response
-- Artifacts

-• Like the OODA Loop
-Description
-• Represents the adversarial mindset during a penetration test, NOT post-analysis.
-• Occurs within each cyber kill chain phase as a feedback loop.
-• Each block to protruding arrow is a point of friction within a penetration test engagement.
-Plot
-• Miscommunication leads to red team inefficiency and/or ineffective customer reporting.
-• Penetration testing management solutions (artifacts) are not effective because attack data is not made presentable by response interpretation

-## Background

-## Problem Statement
+*TTPs*

+:  Tools, techniques, and procedures.

+*Execute*

+:  Action or use of a TTP.

+*Response*

+:  Feedback from the TTP action.

+*Interpret*

+:  Interpretation of the feedback or TTP output into attack data.

+*Artifacts*

+:  Attack data and aditional knowledge learned.

+*Analyze & Decide*

+:  Based on analysis of situation presented by artifacts, determine the next TTP to use to accomplish the objectives.

-Complete lexical analysis of interactive shell data would empower contextual post-processing resulting in effective presentation of attack data.
+The lexical analysis of interactive shell data solution fits into the Response to Interpret point of friction within the ADMM.

-Problem Statement
-• Interactive shell data is atomic and semantic analysis from this data drives penetration testing management systems.
-Red teams struggle with communication and documentation because computer hacking is weird, and the systems available are too rigid to present attack data.
-• The lexical analysis of shell data would empower the post-processing of attack data to create robust presentation systems.
-Solution ubiquity is necessary because there are N number of information security tools and controlling a tool pipeline raises operational security concerns.
-• Unfortunately, terminal recorders do not distinguish a parent shell from a child shell, the subshell problem.
-Solution Statement
-• Pasta is a ubiquitous shell processing utility for improving penetration test observability via lexical analysis of terminal emulation.
-The tool will serve as a drop-in local shell replacement and the library will aid future semantic analysis.
+The semantic analysis of this data would be better encompassed by Interpret to Artifacts.